Our Process

 5. Excessive Jargon: While it’s essential to use terminology appropriate for your field, avoid overloading the discussion with excessive jargon that may be unfamiliar to readers.
 Strive for clarity and accessibility in your language.

-6. Speculation Without Basis: While it’s acceptable to propose hypotheses or suggest avenues for future research, avoid making speculative claims that are not supported by evidence or logical reasoning.
+6. Speculation Without Basis: While proposing hypotheses or suggesting avenues for future research is acceptable, avoid making speculative claims unsupported by evidence or logical reasoning.
 Base your arguments on the data and existing literature.

-7. Repetitive Content: Avoid repeating information that has already been presented in the introduction, methods, or results sections.
+7. Repetitive Content: Avoid repeating information already presented in the introduction, methods, or results sections.
 The discussion should offer new insights and interpretations rather than reiterating what has already been stated.

 8. Detailed Literature Review: While it’s important to contextualize your findings within the existing literature, avoid providing a comprehensive review of all relevant studies in the discussion section.
 Limit references to key studies that directly relate to your findings and their interpretation.